 Strangely enough, I started my career in science as a science communicator before I had any real scientific credentials.
 (I felt a bit funny about that, if you want to know the truth, but I worked hard to make sure I never gave people bad information).
 My first foray into outreach was through my blog, Sagan’s Brain, in which I discussed important and sometimes controversial topics in science: evolution, climate change, and space exploration.
 I found I had a real knack for explaining science in a way that anyone could understand — it doesn’t have to be complicated! — and that’s when I started to think seriously about going into science education.

-Quite honestly, I wouldn’t be here today without the work of Carl Sagan.
+Quite honestly, I wouldn’t be doing the work I’m doing today without the work of Carl Sagan.
 His books, and the seminal series Cosmos, really changed my life.
 I developed a deep reverence for the Universe, and felt for the first time that this was something I could really do.
 It’s my honor to try and give that same experience to others.

 Below are a few videos I’ve recorded for the Cool Worlds channel.
 You can also check out the media page for a playlist of YouTube videos featuring my outreach work.